axmolengine/axmol/extensions/scripting/lua-bindings/MIGRATION.md

 requires a separately announced breaking release, a migration period, and a full Lua application audit.
 New APIs must use generated bindings and must not add another compatibility adapter without documenting its contract.

+## Inherited methods and virtual overrides

+The C# generator now removes only redundant virtual overrides.
+It compares the Lua-visible name, return type, constness, parameter types, and default arguments against an exported base declaration.
+A derived method with a new overload of the same name remains in the generated overload group, so adding a derived signature cannot hide the base overloads.

+This is transparent to normal Lua code: inherited methods such as `Sprite:setPosition` continue to resolve through `Node`, and cached calls such as `ax.Node.setPosition(sprite, x, y)` remain valid.
+Lua subclass overrides and native C++ virtual dispatch retain their previous behavior.
+Custom `rename`, `skip`, and platform selection rules are applied conservatively; regenerate and review the generated manifest when changing them.

+## Performance guidance

+The runtime performs a member-only class/base lookup before the full accessor and sol2 fallback.
+Misses still use the generic path, and runtime class changes are visible.
+An owner-thread invalidation fast path reduces Release overhead while expired userdata and independent Lua VMs remain protected.
+Do not add permanent closure caches or remove lifetime checks solely to improve a benchmark.

+Use the Binding Performance Test with the same build mode and scene when comparing revisions.
+Its star count is a regression indicator, not a portable performance guarantee.